AugurProject/augur-core/README.md

 ### To do:
 - min/max fxp? & 1,2 or 2^64 and 2*2^64 - should probably support fxp
 - need to support categorical outcomes in consensus --- dunno if we do atm
+- #def moveEvent(event, newBranch, authorSignature):
+- can do 4%a, 10%b, 7%c, 25%d, etc. with many dimensions of scalars
+- min branch trading fee?
 - check that msg.sender is one of our function contracts
 - this really needs to be = branches.se addr., not create a new one each time
-- min branch trading fee?
-- #def moveEvent(event, newBranch, authorSignature):
-- can do 4%a, 10%b, 7%c, 25%d, etc. with many dimensions of scalars
-- need a master admin contract that can set which contracts to check for in msg.sender checks
-- or a 1 time function call to set the contract addr. for msg.sender checks
+- 1 time function call to set the contract addr. for msg.sender checks
 - update extern signatures

 ### Bugs: